-\$15 to \$40 copay for each Medicare covered urgently needed care visit within the United States and its territories. \$25 copay for each urgently needed visit at a free-standing urgent care facility.
-Urgently needed visits with a PCP will be performed at a \$15 copay, and urgently needed visits with a specialist will be performed at a \$40 copay.
+\$15 to \$40 copayment for each Medicare-covered urgently needed care visit within the United States and its territories. \$40 copayment for each urgently needed visit at a free-standing urgent care facility.
+Urgently needed visits with a PCP will be performed at a \$15 copayment, and urgently needed visits with a specialist will be performed at a \$40 copayment.

-Services that are covered for you What you must pay when you get these services Urgently needed services (continued) \$90 per incident for each non-Medicare covered urgently needed care visit outside of the United States and its territories.
-Out-of-Network \$15 to \$40 copay for each Medicare covered urgently needed care visit within the United States and its territories. \$25 copay for each urgently needed visit at a free-standing urgent care facility.
-Urgently needed visits with a PCP will be performed at a \$15 copay, and urgently needed visits with a specialist will be performed at a \$40 copay. \$90 per incident for each non- Medicare covered urgently needed care visit outside of the United States and its territories.
+\$90 per incident for each non-Medicare covered urgently needed care visit outside the United States and its territories.

+\$15 to \$40 copayment for each Medicare-covered urgently needed care visit within the United States and its territories. \$40 copayment for each urgently needed visit at a free-standing urgent care facility.
+Urgently needed visits with a PCP will be performed at a \$15 copayment, and urgently needed visits with a specialist will be performed at a \$40 copayment.

+\$90 per incident for each non-Medicare covered urgently needed care visit outside the United States and its territories.